Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Main results

-These results, or their reformulation as in \eqref{tcheb}, may be compared to prior concentration results of \cite{chm,ber} (see also the recent result of \cite{pg} in the framework of the thermal equilibrium measure) which require less regularity of $\xi$ but do not yield boundedness.
-Let us also point out that we expect the quantities that we have bounded to have a divergent mean (unless $\beta$ is very small) and a smaller variance, see Theorem \ref{th5}, thus once that mean is removed, the bounds we have obtained should not typically be optimal.
+where $C$ depends only on $V$ and $\d$. \end{coro} A more general estimate is obtained in \eqref{bornelap}.
+Let us also point out that we expect the quantities that we have bounded to have a divergent mean (unless $\beta$ tends to $0$) and a smaller variance, see Theorem \ref{th5}, thus once that mean is removed, the bounds we have obtained should not typically be optimal.

+These results, or their reformulation as in \eqref{tcheb}, may be compared to prior concentration results of \cite{chm,ber} in the regime of fixed $\beta$ and to the recent result of \cite{pg} which is the first one in the framework of the thermal equilibrium measure, thus allowing $\beta \to 0$.
+These prior results are in terms of distance from the empirical to equilibrium measure, rather than in terms of direct bounds on fluctuations.